 Compared to the second quarter of 2011, worldwide comparable company-operated house profit margins in the second quarter of 2012 increased by 110 basis points and worldwide comparable company-operated house profit per available room ("HP-PAR") increased by 9.2 percent on a constant U.S. dollar basis, reflecting higher occupancy, rate increases, improved productivity, and favorable benefits costs.
 These same factors contributed to North American company-operated house profit margins increasing by 110 basis points compared to the 2011 second quarter.
 HP-PAR at those same properties increased by 9.1 percent.
-International company-operated house profit margins increased by 9.1 percent.
-International company-operated house profit margins increased by 9.2 percent reflecting increased demand and higher RevPAR in most locations and improved productivity.
+International company-operated house profit margins increased by 110 basis points, and HP-PAR at those properties increased by 9.2 percent reflecting increased demand and higher RevPAR in most locations and improved productivity.

 Twenty-four Weeks.
 Total segment financial results decreased by \$4 million to \$516 million in the first half of 2012 from \$520 million in the first half of 2011, and total segment revenues decreased by \$512 million to \$5,201 million in the first half of 2012, a 9 percent decrease from revenues of \$5,713 million in the first half of 2011.
-As detailed in the preceding table, the spin-off resulted in a \$64 million decrease in segment results, partially offset by a net \$60 million increase in segment revenues, that was partially offset by a net \$236 million increase in segment revenues.

-across our lodging business.
+As detailed in the preceding table, the spin-off resulted in a \$64 million decrease in segment results, partially offset by a net \$60 million increase in segment results across our lodging business.
+Similarly, the spin-off resulted in a \$748 million decrease in segment revenues, that was partially offset by a net \$236 million increase in segment revenues across our lodging business.

 The year-over-year net increase in segment revenues of \$236 million across our lodging business was a result of a \$188 million increase in cost reimbursements revenue, a \$21 million increase in franchise fees, a \$14 million increase in incentive management fees, an \$8 million increase in base management fees, and a \$5 million increase in owned, leased, corporate housing and other revenue.
-The year-over-year increase in segment results of \$60 million across our lodging business reflected an increase of \$31 million in owned, leased, corporate housing, and other revenue net of direct expenses, a \$21 million increase in franchise fees, a \$14 million increase in incentive management fees, and an increase of \$31 million increase fees, a \$14 million increase in general, administrative, and other expenses, \$3 million of higher joint venture equity losses, and \$1 million of lower gains and other income.
+The year-over-year increase in segment results of \$60 million across our lodging business reflected an increase of \$31 million in owned, leased, corporate housing, and other revenue net of direct expenses, a \$21 million increase in franchise fees, a \$14 million increase in incentive management fees, and an increase of \$8 million in base management fees, partially offset by a \$10 million increase in general, administrative, and other expenses, \$3 million of higher joint venture equity losses, and \$1 million of lower gains and other income.
 For more detailed information on the variances see the preceding sections beginning with "Operating Income."